-This avocado chutney with herbs is a must-have condiment when you’re trying to make healthy snacks.
+This avocado chutney is a sugar-free, oil-free chutney recipe that can be used as a side or dip for your tikka, tandoori, and kabobs.
 If you’re looking for an easy chaat chutney for your snacks and sandwiches, this is the recipe you may not want to miss!

 Ingredients